- Chart

 Core Business Areas

-- Ancillary Insurance Products: While its core is property insurance, ACIC may offer or facilitate access to ancillary products such as flood insurance and umbrella policies, often in partnership with other providers, to offer comprehensive coverage options to its policyholders.
+- Ancillary Insurance Products: While primarily focused on homeowners insurance, ACIC may offer or facilitate access to ancillary products such as umbrella policies or specialized coverages tailored to coastal property owners.

 Leadership and Structure